ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 - **validation**: time taken to compute a new state root and compare it to the one that arrived in the block
 - **commit**: time taken to write the new block to the chain data
 - **account read**: time taken to access account information from the state trie
-- **account update**: time taken to update a leaf in the state trie
+- **account update**: time taken to incorporate dirty account objects into the state trie (account trie)
-- **account hash**: time taken to generate a hash of an account's data
+- **account hash**: time taken to re-compute the new root hash of the state trie (account trie)
-- **account commit**: time taken to write new account data into the state trie
+- **account commit**: time taken to commit the changes of state trie (account trie) into database
 - **storage read**: time taken to access smart contract storage data from the storage trie
-- **storage update**: time taken to change a piece of smart contract storage data in the storage trie
+- **storage update**: time taken to incorporate dirty storage slots into the storage tries
-- **storage hash**: time taken to generate a new hash for modified smart contract storage data
+- **storage hash**: time take to re-compute the new root hash of storage tries
-- **storage commit**: time taken to write modified smart contract storage data to the storage trie.
+- **storage commit**: time take to commit the changes of storage tries into database
 - **snapshot account read**: time taken to read account data from a snapshot
 - **snapshot storage read**: time taken to read storage data from a snapshot
-- **snapshot commit**: time taken to write data to a snapshot
+- **snapshot commit**: time take to flush the dirty state data as a new snapshot

 ![The block processing panel](/images/docs/grafana/block-processing.png)

 #### Transaction processing

-The transaction processing panel tracks the time taken to complete the various tasks involved in processing each block, measured as a mean rate of events per second:
+The transaction processing panel tracks the time taken to complete the various tasks involved in validating the transactions received from the network, measured as a mean rate of events per second:

 - **known**: rate of new transactions arriving at the node that are ignored because the local node already knows about them.
-- **valid**: rate that node marks known transactions as valid
+- **valid**: rate that node marks received transactions as valid
-- **invalid**: rate that node marks known transactions as invalid
+- **invalid**: rate that node marks received transactions as invalid
-- **underpriced**: rate that node marks transactions paying insufficient gas as invalid
+- **underpriced**: rate that node marks transactions paying too low gas price as rejected
 - **executable discard**: rate that valid transactions are dropped from the transaction pool, e.g. because it is already known.
 - **executable replace**: rate that valid transactions are replaced with a new one from same sender with same nonce but higher gas
 - **executable ratelimit**: rate that valid transactions are dropped due to rate-limiting